 Want to see it in action first?

-If you’d like to get a live sampler of what the Voice Camp coaching sessions will be like, you’re welcome to come visit our Freedom Choir rehearsals on Mondays at 6:00pm.
+You’re welcome to come visit our Freedom Choir rehearsals on Mondays at 6:00pm.
 The first half of our rehearsal is quite similar to what we’ll be doing in Voice Camp.
 Please contact Jack Pelham to give us a heads-up if you’re coming to observe.